ArwaAlattas/Frontend-for-E-commerce-Website/README.md

 **Pages to Create:**

 1. Home page (list all the products)
-2. Product page (contain the details of a product)
+2. Product page (contain the details of a product).
 3. Dashboard page

 **Functionalities for a Visitor:**